 User permissions can be changed.
 You may allow team members to add new metadata to the calendar or allow them view-only access.

 The vanilla version of SharePoint calendars is not the perfect program.
 It comes with its fair share of limitations.
 Some of the drawbacks you may experience when you create a SharePoint calendar include:

 - Space – Calendars take up a considerable amount of page space, and there’s currently no option to configure the size.

 - Limited Colors – Larger organizations may struggle to differentiate between calendars as SharePoint calendar overlay comes with a limited range of colors.

 - Login Only – Unfortunately, users must log in every time they wish to view a calendar.
 There is no option for logged out users to check their calendars at a glance.

 Thankfully, there are solutions to many of these problems.
 KWizCom solutions allow users to overcome the limitations imposed by SharePoint and enhance the functionality of the out-of-the-box platform.

 Enhance and maximize the potential of your default SharePoint calendar view by adding KWizCom web parts and extensions to your setup.
-These web parts allow you to add a level of functionality that is not available with default SharePoint.
+The SharePoint Calendar web part might be of particular interest.
+These web part allows you to add a level of functionality that is not available with default SharePoint.